clartaq/cwiki/resources/private/md/Work_Notes.md

 - ~~Fix the issue with illegal characters in the title.~~ See [[Technical Note on Encoding Page Titles]].
 - Seems like it's getting to be time to split out "commands", "keyboard-shortcuts", and "buttons" into their own namespaces in the editor.
 Getting to be like Java, 25 Nov 2018, 05:37:45 pm.
 - When exiting the editor, the program should check if the page being edited was a seed page.
 If so, it should offer to save it to a file (so I don't forget to do it before erasing the page database for testing or release), 17 Dec 2018, 04:25:32 pm.

+##### Waiting for the WebSocket to Deliver the Document to the Editor, 29 Dec 2018, 04:01:59 pm. #####

+Early on in the development of the ClojureScript editor, I was puzzled about how to await the document contents before rendering the layout of the editor page.
+Usually (always?), the editor would render before any data arrived.

+Eventually, I just made the page data a reactive atom.
+Then the page re-rendered correctly when the WebSocket finally delivered the data.

+I finally got around to doing it right (well..., better) and it was trivial.
+* Just use `core.async` to create a channel.
+* Set up the WebSocket message handler to put the page data on the channel.
+* Then have the page `reload` function try to take the page map from the channel and block until it arrives.

+This trades one piece of global state (the map of page data) for another (the channel)​ but eliminates several uncontrolled references to the global page data scattered around the program.

+Fixing this came about as part of jumping down the "Rabbit Hole" of implementing a generic undo/redo.
+See [this](#24-Dec-2018-11:54:23-am).

+I also think the way I was loading the data before might have been related to a race condition.
+See [this](#17-Dec-2018-04:16:22-pm).

+<a name="24-Dec-2018-11:54:23-am"></a>
+##### Inserting Text in the Editor Programmatically can Break the Undo Chain, 24 Dec 2018, 11:54:23 am. #####

+Experimenting with keyboard shortcuts, I want to make sure that it is still possible to "undo" (ctrl/cmd-z) after inserting text programmatically, such as with the "insert timestamp" shortcut.

+However, doing so seems to break the "undo" chain; that is, undo is no longer available after doing the insert.
+A little research on [DuckDuckGo](https://duckduckgo.com) indicates that this should not be a problem if you use the `execCommand` function to do the insertion.
+And that seems to be the case for [Safari](https://www.apple.com/safari/).

+With the other browsers I regularly test with, it is more problematic.

+* With [Firefox (Developer Edition)](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Developer_Edition), nothing is inserted when using `execCommand`.
+I have to use a different method of inserting text which still breaks the "undo" stack.
+This is a [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1220696) for `textarea` elements.

+* When using [Brave](https://brave.com), the text is inserted but the "undo" stack is broken.

+* With [Opera](https://www.opera.com), the command inserts text as expected but the "undo" stack still breaks.
+Also, the shortcut key I have chosen for now (option-ctrl/cmd-t) seems to be used to switch browser tabs.

+**Roll Your Own Undo/Redo**

+There is a blog discussing the topic [here](https://macwright.org/2016/02/07/undo-redo-clojurescript.html) along with example code.
+Unfortunately, it uses [Domina](https://github.com/levand/domina) to handle the DOM.
+(Domina doesn't appear to be under development or supported anymore.)

+There is also a simple [Reagent](https://reagent-project.github.io) example [here](https://reagent-project.github.io/news/cloact-reagent-undo-demo.html).

+And there is a Clojure/ClojureScript library [here](https://github.com/oakes/mistakes-were-made).

+A plethora of examples to examine, but none really seem applicable to a `textarea` under control of Reagent.

 ##### Noticed that I've been Advocating Building TOCs in a Style I Don't Like, 23 Dec 2018, 04:29:24 pm. #####